 Certification may be beneficial for finding a job.
 Surgical technologists may earn certification through credentialing organizations.

 Certification through the National Board of Surgical Technology and Surgical Assisting allows the use of the title “Certified Surgical Technologist (CST).”
 Certification typically requires completing an accredited formal education program or military training program and passing an exam.

 Certification through the National Center for Competency Testing allows the use of the title “Tech in Surgery - Certified (NCCT).”
 Applicants may qualify through formal education, military training, work experience, or other eligibility paths.
 All require documenting critical skills and passing an exam.

 Both certifications require surgical technologists to complete continuing education to maintain their certification.

-A small number of states have regulations governing the work of surgical technologists.
-In these areas, surgical technologists must have graduated from an accredited education program and earned certification.
-Certification requirements vary by state.
+A small number of states have regulations governing the work of surgical technologists or surgical assistants, or both.

-The National Board of Surgical Technology and Surgical Assisting, the National Surgical Assistant Association, and the American Board of Surgical Assistants offer certification for surgical first assistants.
+The National Board of Surgical Technology and Surgical Assisting, the National Commission for the Certification of Surgical Assistants, and the American Board of Surgical Assistants offer certification for surgical first assistants.

-Surgical technologists may choose to advance to other healthcare occupations, such as becoming a registered nurse.
-Technologists may also choose to become operating room managers or educators.
-For more information, see the profiles on medical and health services managers and postsecondary teachers.
+Surgical technologists may choose to advance to other healthcare occupations, such as registered nurse.
+Advancement to other healthcare occupations would usually require additional education, training, and/or certifications or licenses.
+A technologist may also choose to become a postsecondary teacher of health specialties.